au-ts/lionsos_docs/content/docs/examples/kitty/_index.md

   implementation, and does not rely on a full operating system.
   It includes facilities for interacting directly with hardware; and is relatively straightfdorward to port to a new platform.
-* There is extensive documnetation at https://docs.micropython.org
+* There is extensive documentation at https://docs.micropython.org
-* how it works a bit,
 * We chose micropython as a way to develop business logic quickly for simple embedded systems.
 If appropriately configured, it can act as a _shell_ for LionsOS.